nlavender96/Bootcamp-Project-1/README.md

 - How to Use the Ansible Build

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+- The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

   - Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
+- Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.

-The configuration details of each machine may be found below.
+- The configuration details of each machine may be found below:

 | Name     | Function       | IP Address     | Operating System |